labrijisaad/Chefclub-Data-Internship/README.md

 Throughout the internship, I achieved the following milestones:

-1. **`YouTube Data Retrieval System`**: I designed and implemented a comprehensive YouTube data retrieval system utilizing technologies like Airflow, Kubernetes, Docker, Python, GitHub, YT Analytics API, and SQL.
-This system automates data collection and storage of Chefclub's YouTube channel performance.
-It also generates financial reports in Google Sheets and interactive reports in Looker Studio.
-A visual representation of the system's architecture is provided below:
+1. **`YouTube Data Retrieval System`**: I conceptualized and implemented a YouTube data retrieval system, utilizing a range of technologies such as Airflow, Kubernetes, Docker, Python, GitHub, the YouTube Analytics API, and SQL.
+This system automates the collection and storage of performance data from Chefclub's YouTube channels, feeding it into BigQuery and Cloud Storage.
+Moreover, it generates dynamic reports in Looker Studio and financial reports in Google Sheets.
+The architecture of the system is visually depicted below:
 <div align="center">
   <h1><img src="assets/YouTube Analytics Data Retrieval Solution.png"></h1>
   <p><i>Fig 1 : </i>YouTube Analytics Data Retrieval Solution</p>